Strategies to earn money

 If you offer subscriptions to your users, they will expect the regular updates to add value to your app.
 This means your app must be maintained over time, adding new content or capabilities that keep users interested.
 The same design guidelines for single-purchase digital goods apply to subscriptions: they should follow the core purpose of your app and not impact performance, otherwise users will quickly decide that the subscription isn't worth it.

 Connecting users together is an effective way to increase app revenue because it encourages users to share information socially and gets them talking about your app.
-Bringing more users to your app and keeping them interested provides more opportunities for monetization.
+When you bring more users to your app and keep them interested, you have more opportunities for earning money.
 It could be something as simple as sharing a recipe with like-minded people or something more psychological, such as encouraging competition amongst game players.
 The power of social networks can drive users to your app because friends can see which apps are being used and it can motivate users to stay within your app because they are communicating with people they know.

-- Apps connected to the BBM Social Platform are fifteen times more likely to be downloaded (RIM internal, multi-country study, January 2012)
+- Apps connected to the BBM Social Platform are fifteen times more likely to be downloaded (BlackBerry internal, multi-country study, January 2012)

 - Over two thousand apps connected to the BBM Social Platform averaged a 50% growth quarter-over-quarter in the past year (September 2012)